When should I start investing in Mutual Funds?

 Most people don’t think about their retirement until they are close to retirement.
 The entire working life is spent attending to one requirement after another right from owning a vehicle, a home, raising a family, on kids' education to their weddings.
 Once these responsibilities have been taken care of, we start looking at how much is left for the retired life that’s around the corner.
 Read more

-Just like a school report card shows the score of a child in various exams held during the academic year across different subjects that are taught by different teachers, a Consolidated Account Statement(CAS) is a physical statement that captures all financial transactions done by an investor across different mutual funds during a month.
-Read more
+Just like a school report card shows the score of a child in various exams held during the academic year across different subjects that are taught by different teachers, a Consolidated Account Statement(CAS) is a physical statement that captures all financial transactions done by an investor across different Mutual Funds d Read more

 Many people are interested in investing in Mutual Funds for their potential to generate better return than most other asset classes over the long-term, but they just don’t know where to begin.
 Since Mutual Funds are risky, most prospects are skeptical of putting in their hard-earned savings into it.
 Read more